input-output-hk/plutus-use-cases/eleks/oracle/README.md

 1. Have the avility to start mutual bet contract via rest api. https://github.com/input-output-hk/plutus/issues/3972
 2. Have the ability to query complete contracts to get all users previous bets. https://github.com/input-output-hk/plutus/issues/3971

+## Setting up
+Follow next steps to get an environment with the correct tools set up.

+  - Run `nix-shell` command in the plutus folder
+  - Run `cabal build all` from the nix-shell terminal

 ## Games info rest server

 1. Build the game rest server: